Language Arts using the Charlotte Mason Method

 The goal is excellent execution, so we only let him copy the passage once—a difference from many of the busywork copying we did when we were in school!

-Copywork challenges his observation skills and teaches him to visualize in his mind’s eye the correct spelling of words, the proper punctuation, and even helps incorporate grammar structure.
+Copywork and transcription both challenge his observation skills and teaches him to visualize in his mind’s eye the correct spelling of words, the proper punctuation, and even helps incorporate grammar structure.

 Oral Narration